Quora: Requested answers

-Content moderation

-Quora supports various features to moderate content posted by users.
-Quora relies on user reporting, and sometimes human moderators, although many complain that most of the more recent moderation actually comes from AI "bots" looking for specific keywords in order to flag content, without human beings doing as much supervision as was done when the site was newer and the membership was smaller and more manageable.
-Many members, and former members whose numbers are rapidly growing, complain that in its current state, there is little logic behind moderation decisions, with racism, misogyny, and hate speech routinely allowed, while legitimate content is deleted if it is reported by those who disagree with said content.
-Many point to large-scale personnel layoffs as the reason that moderation by AI is often random and illogical, with appeals often ignored.

 Top Writers Program

 In November 2012, Quora introduced the Top Writers Program as a way to recognize individuals who had made especially valuable content contributions to the site and encourage them to continue.
 About 150 writers were chosen each year.

 Top writers were invited to occasional exclusive events and received gifts such as branded clothing items and books.

 The company believed that by cultivating a group of core users who were particularly invested in the site, a positive feedback loop of user engagement would be created.

 After not selecting any 2019 or 2020 English-language Top Writers, the program was officially retired in April 2021 but will continue in other languages.

+Poe

+Poe is a chatbot feature developed by Quora that serves as a web front end for various large language models (LLMs).

+The product was announced in December 2022 and launched to the public on February 3, 2023.
+Poe was made available to desktop browsers on March 4, 2023.

+Poe allows users to ask questions and obtain answers from a range of AI chatbots built on top of large language models, including those from ChatGPT developer OpenAI, including GPT-4, ChatGPT-4o, and other companies like Anthropic's Claude series, Google's Gemini, Meta's Llama and CodeLlama series and other models like Stable diffusion, Playground, Gemma, Mistral, Mixtral, Qwen and many more.